PolusAI/jupyterlab-extensions/jupyterlab_polus_render/README.md

-# JupyterLab_Polus_Render
+# JupyterLab Polus Render

-Render application is loaded in an IFrame.
-The package allows points the IFrame at a production build of render served by `render-server-ext`.
+JupyterLab_Polus_Render makes Polus Render available as a JupyterLab extension.

+Polus Render allows visualizing tiled raster datasets in Zarr and TIFF formats, as well as vector overlays in MicroJSON format.
+It uses lookup tables to map intensity values in these datasets to colors.

 The are three ways to load the data:
 1. Specifying a URL to a server serving the data.
-2. Specifying a local path from JupyterLab will generate a URL pointing to the path being served from `render-server-ext`.
-This URL will be passed into the IFrame to be visualized by Render.
+2. Specifying a local path to a file from JupyterLab.
-3. Dragging-and-dropping the dataset does not use a server, it calls an API from the front end (It should the this under the hood https://developer.mozilla.org/en-US/docs/Web/API/File_API).
+3. Dragging-and-dropping the dataset does not use a server.
+It calls an API from the front end (It should the this under the hood https://developer.mozilla.org/en-US/docs/Web/API/File_API).
 </br>

-Has the ability to work both local and remote versions of JupyterLab.

 Please note that usage differs significantly from https://pypi.org/project/polus-render/0.0.4.0.1.5/